 Make a day of it, venture a little further, deep into Quantock country; walk to the Pines Café and the bluebell woods on the hill, go to Cothelstone and see the pretty church and the old manor house, or walk from Cothelstone Hill to Wills Neck, the highest point in the hills where the views are spectacular, stretching across the whole of Somerset, into Devon and across to Wales.
 Climb up throught the woods at Holford Combe and walk the ridge, with views that reach right over to Wales.

 If you do want to take in some of the local attractions it’s not far at all to Hestercombe House and Gardens, and the Somerset coast is within easy reach; spend the day on the sands at Minehead or Blue Anchor, walk the dog at Watchet Harbour, the rugged bays of East Quantoxhead and St Audries, or go to Kilve rockpooling and fossil hunting.
-If shopping’s your thing you'll love Clarks Village; otherwise, the county town of Taunton isn’t far, and you can tie it in with a posh lunch at The Castle Hotel and a stroll around Vivary Park.
+If shopping’s your thing you'll love Clarks Village; otherwise, the county town of Taunton isn’t far, and you can tie it in with afternoon tea at The Castle Hotel and a stroll around Vivary Park.
 Have a day out on Exmoor, see Tarr Steps, Porlock Weir and Selworthy Green; take the kids to Tropiquaria Zoo Animals and Fun or to Dunster Castle.
 If you like cycling it’s handy that Dustings is more or less right on the Taunton Cycle Trail so no excuse for not getting out, and if there’s a group of you booking up for a shoot at one of the local estates, Dustings is the perfect accommodation, being just a very short drive away from all of them.

 You’ll have a wonderful time at Dustings, and if you get stuck with anything, don’t fret because the lovely owners live on site and they’ll be happy to help.
 Come and stay, come and play!